Jump to section

-A mass on the eyelid of your dog can be benign or malignant and can result for reasons such as gland issues or breed predisposition.
+A mass on the eyelid of your dog can be benign or malignant and can occur due to gland issues or a genetic breed predisposition.
 A growth on the eyelid should be evaluated by a veterinary professional without delay; pain or vision inhibition can occur, causing distress for your companion.

 Eyelid tumors in dogs are very common, especially in older dogs.
 The majority of these eyelid tumors are non-cancerous, but there are some tumors that are cancerous.
 Eyelid tumors many times occur on the glands that line the eyelid margins.
 These tumors generally do not cause your dog any problems, they are cosmetic.
 However, if the tumors become an irritation to your dog, the tumors may be removed.